 Eyebrow trends come and go, from thin and sharp to bold and bushy à la Cara Delevingne and basically every other model who's been hot in the past few years.

-But the latest trend we can't get enough of is microblading, a new tattoo technique that fills brows out or reshapes them by drawing on tiny lines that look like individual hairs.
+But the new eyebrow trend we can't get enough of is microblading, a tattoo technique that fills brows out or reshapes them by drawing on tiny lines that look like individual hairs.

 We know what you're thinking: tattooed eyebrows?
 No way.
 But hear us out.
 Microblading leaves brows looking natural, not scary, said Jen Terban-Hertell, co-owner of East Side Ink, the celebrity-approved tattoo parlor in New York City.